-The difference between recline and tilt in space in seating is easily confused.
-It is crucial to understand the difference in these functions to ensure that the chair is both comfortable for the patient and reduces the risk of pressure ulcers.
+The difference between recline and tilt in space in seating can be easily confused.
+It is crucial to understand the difference in these functions to ensure that the chair is both comfortable for the patient and does not pose the risk of pressure ulcer incidence.
 The recommended chair for the patient should be adjusted to meet their individual postural and pressure care needs and therefore, reclining or tilting to best suit their condition.

 Back angle recline is the adjustment in angle of the back of the chair, whilst the body of the chair remains stationary.
 It is measured as the angle of the back from the seat surface where the patient sits.

 When is Back Angle Recline Used?

 Back angle recline can be used for comfort and to redistribute pressure.
 It is crucial that the back angle of the chair matches the hip angle of the client to prevent them from falling into an improper seating position.
 If the back angle does not match the hip angle, the client might slide from the chair, which could cause sacral sitting or a Posterior Pelvic Tilt.

 For this reason, the use of recline on its own can cause sliding from a chair for clients that have poor postural control, thus increasing shear and friction.
 It is recommended that Tilt in Space is used in conjunction with Recline for this group of clients and that a thorough Seating Assessment is carried out.

 As a rule of thumb, I never recommend a recline-only chair for clients who are unstable and have poor postural control.

 Guidelines recommend that seated individuals be repositioned every 2 hours to redistribute pressure and off load high pressure areas.
 Generally, this is achieved through the use of Tilt in Space, but in some cases, repositioning can be accomplished by an adjustment in the angle of the back of the chair.